subinps/MusicPlayer/README.md

 # Telegram Voice Chat Bot with Channel Support.

-A Telegram Bot to Play Audio in Voice Chats With Youtube and Deezer support.
+A Telegram Bot to Play Audio in Voice Chats With Youtube and Jio Saavn support.
+Supports Playing Music files from a telegram channel.
-Supports Live streaming from youtube
+Supports Live streaming from youtube.

 ```
 Please fork this repository don't import code